-26. The annual report should describe the work of Details of the work of the Committee during the year the audit committee, including: the significant issues that the audit committee considered relating to the financial statements, and how these issues were addressed; are set out in the Audit and Risk Committee Report on pages 54 to 55. an explanation of how it has assessed the independence and effectiveness of the external audit process and the approach taken to the appointment or reappointment of the external auditor, information on the length of tenure of the current audit firm, when a tender was last conducted and advance notice of any retendering plans; in the case of a board not accepting the audit committee's recommendation on the external auditor appointment, reappointment or removal, a statement from the audit committee explaining its recommendation and the reasons why the board has taken a different position (this should also be supplied in any papers recommending appointment or reappointment); where there is no internal audit function, an explanation for the absence, how internal assurance is achieved, and how this affects the work of external audit; and an explanation of how auditor independence and objectivity are asfeguarded if the and objectivity are safeguarded, if the external auditor provides non-audit services.
+26. The annual report should describe the work of Details of the work of the Committee during the year the audit committee, including: the significant issues that the audit committee considered relating to the financial statements, and how these issues were addressed; are set out in the Audit and Risk Committee Report on pages 54 to 55. an explanation of how it has assessed the independence and effectiveness of the external audit process and the approach taken to the appointment or reappointment of the external auditor, information on the length of tenure of the current audit firm, when a tender was last conducted and advance notice of any retendering plans; in the case of a board not accepting the audit committee's recommendation on the external auditor appointment, reappointment or removal, a statement from the audit committee explaining its recommendation and the reasons why the board has taken a different position (this should also be supplied in any papers recommending appointment or reappointment); where there is no internal audit function, an explanation for the absence, how internal assurance is achieved, and how this affects the work of external audit; and an explanation of now auditor independence and objectivity are safeguarded, if the external auditor provides non-audit services.
 27. The directors should explain in the annual report their responsibility for preparing the annual report and accounts, and state that they consider the annual report and accounts, taken as a whole, is fair, balanced and understandable, and provides the information necessary for shareholders to assess the company's position, performance, business model and strategy.
 The Directors' Responsibility Statement is set out on page 33.
 28. The board should carry out a robust assessment of the company's emerging and principal risks.
 The board should confirm in the annual report that it has completed this assessment, including a description of its principal risks, what procedures are in place to identify emerging risks, and an explanation of how these are being managed or mitigated.
 The Board has carried out a robust assessment of the Company's emerging and principal risks, details of which are set out within the Review of Operations and Strategic Report.

-29. The board should monitor the company's risk management and internal control systems and, at least annually, carry out a review of their effectiveness and report on that review in the annual report.
-The monitoring and review should cover all material controls, including financial, operational and compliance controls.
-Kore Potash has a Risk Matrix which is reviewed by the Board annually/on a regular basis.
-The Board considers the Company's risk management and internal control systems to be sound and effective.
-30. In annual and half-yearly financial statements, the board should state whether it considers it appropriate to adopt the going concern basis of accounting in preparing them, and identify any material uncertainties to the company's ability to continue to do so over a period of at least twelve months from the date of approval of the financial statements.
-The CEO and CFO provide, at the end of each reporting period, a formal statement to the board confirming that the Group's financial reports present a true and fair view, in all material respects, and that the Group's financial condition and operational results have been prepared in accordance with the relevant accounting standards.
-The statement also confirms the integrity of the Group's financial statements and that it is founded on a sound system of risk management and internal compliance and controls which implemented in accordance with the policies approved by the Board, and that the Group's risk management and internal compliance and control systems, to the extent they relate to financial reporting, are operating efficiently and effectively in all material respects.
+annual report.
+The monitoring and review should cover all material controls, including financial, operational and compliance controls wed by Board nt and tive. operational and compliance controls. an annual and half-yearly financial statements, the board should state whether it considers it appropriate to adopt the going concern basis of accounting in preparing them, and identify any material uncertainties to the company's ability to continue to do so over a period of at least twelve months from the date of approval of the financial statements.
+The CEO and CFO provide, at the end of ea confirming that the Group's financial resports presen true and fair view, in all material respects, and that the date of approval of the financial statements.
+The CEO and CFO provide, at the end of ea confirming that the Group's financial condition and operational result accordance with the releva accounting standards.
+The statement also confirm the integrity of the Group's financial statements at that it is founded on a sound system of n' management and internal compliance and contra which implemented in accordance with the polici approved by the Board, and that the Group's in ancial resporting are operating efficiently and effectively in all materies. e board esent a that the results relevant onfirms nts and of risk controls policies p's risk control porting,